 - Eroded soil contains nitrogen, phosphorus, and other nutrients.
-When carried into water bodies, these nutrients trigger several negative consequences. - Erosion of streambanks and adjacent areas destroys streamside vegetation that provides aquatic and wildlife habitats. - Down cut stream channels can lower water tables of surrounding floodplain to a depth below the root zones of native plants. - Sediment deposited in streams can cover fish spawning gravels, eliminating habitat or smothering developing eggs. - Sediments in streams can smother the bottom fauna, affecting the food web. - Turbidity from sediment reduces in-stream photosynthesis, which leads to reduced food supply and habitat. - Turbidity increases the amount of sunlight absorbed in water, raising stream temperatures. - Turbid water carries abrasive particles that can damage the thin membranes of fish gills with sublethal or lethal results. - Turbid water decreases visibility making it more difficult for predatory species to locate prey. - Turbid water has a lower oxygen carrying capacity making it difficult for aquatic species to breathe. - Erosion removes topsoil which is the biologically active strata of soil that best supports plant life. - Erosion leaves scars of infertile mineral soil in the landscape.
+When carried into water bodies, these nutrients trigger several negative consequences. - Erosion of streambanks and adjacent areas destroys streamside vegetation that provides cooling shade and contributes to high quality aquatic and wildlife habitats. - Down cut stream channels can lower water tables of surrounding floodplain to a depth below the root zones of native plants. - Sediment deposited in streams can cover fish spawning gravels, eliminating habitat or smothering developing eggs. - Sediments in streams can smother the bottom fauna, affecting the food web. - Turbidity from sediment reduces in-stream photosynthesis, which leads to reduced food supply and habitat. - Turbidity increases the amount of sunlight absorbed in water, raising stream temperatures. - Turbid water carries abrasive particles that can damage the thin membranes of fish gills with sub-lethal or lethal results. - Turbid water decreases visibility making it more difficult for predatory species to locate prey.

+- Warmed turbid water has a lower oxygen carrying capacity making it difficult for aquatic species to breathe. - Erosion removes topsoil which is the biologically active strata of soil that best supports plant life. - Erosion leaves scars of infertile mineral soil in the landscape.
 These have reduced aesthetic value and are slow to revegetate.

 Woven coconut fiber matting (coir) with compacted coir "face" stabilizes stream bank soils.
-Embedded large wood deflects flows, slows velocity along shore margin and provides calmer micro-habitat for juvenile fish
+Embedded large wood deflects flows, slows velocity along shore margin and provides calmer microhabitat for juvenile fish